Top 63 Foods Ranked by Satiety Per Calorie

 Compute SPC for your own foods with the Satiety per Calorie Calculator.
 Compare it with the PE ratio in the companion calculator.
 And if you want to see how these numbers translate into actual portion volume on a plate, the Volume Eating Comparison tool shows the gap between dense calories and filling calories in pictures, not formulas.

-Try the PE Ratio Calculator
+Try the PE Diet Calculator

 Enter the macros for any food and instantly see its Protein-to-Energy ratio, calorie breakdown, and macro percentages.